MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_dtree.md

 a vector of non-negative costs, containing one element for each variable in the model.
 Defaults to one for all variables.
-When deciding which split: to choose, the improvement on splitting on a variable is divided by its cost.
+When deciding which split to choose, the improvement on splitting on a variable is divided by its cost.